University of Pittsburgh School of Law

 The University of Pittsburgh School of Law (Pitt Law) is the law school of the University of Pittsburgh, a public research university in Pittsburgh, Pennsylvania.
 It was founded in 1895 and became a charter member of the Association of American Law Schools in 1900.
 Its primary home facility is the Barco Law Building.
-The school offers four degrees: Master of Studies in Law, Juris Doctor, Master of Laws for international students, and the Doctor of Juridical Science.
-The school offers several international legal programs, operates a variety of clinics, and publishes several law journals.
+The school offers four degrees: the Juris Doctor (JD), Master of Laws (LLM), Master of Studies in Law (MSLS), and Doctor of Juridical Science (JSD).
+The school also offers several international legal programs, operates a variety of clinics, and publishes several law journals.

 According to University of Pittsburgh School of Law's 2021 ABA-required disclosures, 87% of graduates were employed ten months after graduation with 65% attaining positions where bar admission is required.